PannagadharaKS/PannagadharaKS/README.md

 <h1 align='center' >PANNAGADHARA KS</h1>

-I'm a Computer Science Engineer having adaptable experience in developing, engineering and optimizing production based applications.
-I am more suited in Data Structures and Algorithmic based real-world applications that can be adapted to any of the applicable languages.
+I'm a Computer Science Engineer with experience in developing and optimizing production applications, with a strong focus on Data Structures and Algorithms.

 ---